apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

 # Windows 8 Platform Guide

-This guide describes how to set up your Cordova development environment and run a sample application.
-Note that Cordova used to be called PhoneGap, so some of the sites still use the old PhoneGap name.
+This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows 8.
+See the following for more detailed platform-specific information:

+* Upgrading Windows 8
+* Windows 8 Command-line Tools

+The command-line tools above refer to versions prior to Cordova 3.0.
+See The Cordova Command-line Interface for information about the current interface.

 Microsoft deprecated the name _Metro-style apps_ in Windows 8 and Windows RT.
 MSDN now refers to this type of app as a _Windows Store_